 1891 - 'The Great March Blizzard of the West' hits the South West of England.
 200 perished, along with thousands of animals.
-Captain Andrew Haggard [brother of the novelist Ryder Haggard] was based in Raglan Barracks and wrote to The Western Morning News -"...whatever the cyclone might do in the way of lulling occasionally down at the Raglan, on the top of Stoke Hill it blizzed all night with perfect impartiality."
+Captain Andrew Haggard [brother of the novelist Ryder Haggard] was based in Raglan Barracks and wrote to The Western Morning News - "...whatever the cyclone might do in the way of lulling occasionally down at the Raglan, on the top of Stoke Hill it blizzed all night with perfect impartiality."
 At Stoke Damerel Rectory, then at Wingfield Villas, the storm sent a large chimney stack crashing through the roof into the drawing room - "doing great damage to some valuable furniture."

-1893 - Leslie Hore-Belisha was born in Devonport and lived in Albemarle Villas.
-He was the Member of Parliament for Devonport between 1923 and 1945.
-He was responsible for the introduction of Belisha Beacons in 1934 when he was Minister of Transport.
+1893 - Many websites suggest that Leslie Hore-Belisha was born in Devonport.
+However, his birth certificate confirms that he was born in Hampstead.
+He was the Member of Parliament for Devonport between 1923 and 1945 and had a home in Albemarle Villas.
+He was responsible for the introduction of the National Driving Test, the 30mph speed limit and Belisha Beacons, when he was Minister of Transport.